ArchLeaders/BotwMods/Tutorials/Adding Custom Structures in BotW/README.md

 ![0030](https://user-images.githubusercontent.com/80713508/147892552-0c0484f0-560c-4ff7-a4d0-df29ce335ea0.png)

-In the `Weapons` tab, select any weapon and change the ID to the `New Actor Name`, then click `Update`.
+In the `Weapons` tab, select any weapon, and change the ID to the `New Actor Name`, then click `Update`.

 ![0031](https://user-images.githubusercontent.com/80713508/147892556-844cb881-d9f1-4ebc-aa08-df6c76eb2b54.png)